ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 articipants are not allowed to use custom skin elements to alter core gameplay elements or mechanics.
 Any modifications to the game not intended by the developer are also strictly forbidden.

-osu!lazer will be used throughout the whole tournament, in the osu! game mode.
+osu!(lazer) will be used throughout the whole tournament, in the osu! game mode.
 Participants are expected to always perform updates as prompted by the game.

 #### 2.2 Punctuality